Skip to content

 • Spotlight successes strategically: Don't just blast achievements.
 Create a narrative that connects wins to the company's mission and employee contributions.

 • Emphasize meaningful impact: Highlight how the organization benefits society.
-A 2023 Deloitte survey found that 59% of Gen Z and 39% of millennials say they would refuse to work for a company that didn't align with their values.
+A 2023 survey by a major research consultancy found that 59% of Gen Z and 39% of millennials say they would refuse to work for a company that didn't align with their values.

 • Empower employee storytelling: Create platforms (internal blogs, social media takeovers, etc.) for employees to share their experiences.
 Authenticity matters; let real voices shine.